 A healthy spirit stems from the elements above to build out a platform for human unity with oneself and others.
 Whether you consider yourself to be an introvert or extrovert; all people are, to some degree, social creatures.
 Regardless as to whether one thrives off a natural ability to be in a constant social forum or one possesses the sole desire for close-knit relationships - there must be balance.
 If the mind is aligned with the body, the body will be aligned with the spirit as a continuum of healthy cause and positive effect - verses unintended action and negative reaction.

-In closing, how does this holistic health approach assist one’s pursuit of educational opportunities or career advancement?
+In closing, how does this holistic health approach assist one's pursuit of educational opportunities or career advancement?
 Mental engagement happens prior to learning, during learning, and continues long after.
-If there isn’t a mind-body-spirit balance, then life stressors have the ability to adversely influence one’s overall well-being.
-This includes one’s resiliency as it relates to their lifelong quest for learning – potentially hindering one from reaching their full potential.
+If there isn't a mind-body-spirit balance, then life stressors have the ability to adversely influence on's overall well-being.
+This includes one's resiliency as it relates to their lifelong quest for learning - potentially hindering one from reaching their full potential.
 So, take time to pause, reflect, and acknowledge holistic health pathways, realizing that they are cyclical, during your life-long journey in pursuit of educational attainment.

 Chaunte Hall, a 15-year military veteran, is CEO of Centurion Military Alliance, an organization that helps active duty and veteran men and women address the challenges related to successfully reintegrating from the military to civilian life.
 She is a current student in Trident's Doctor of Business Administration program.